Peter Upton's |

 version had the new floodlights, a new picture of the Italia 90 balls, and

 replaced the Italia 90 pitch with a normal one.
-They are well illustrated, and
+They were well illustrated, and

 the first one you own will probably prove useful.
 However, by the time you reach